Gerald of Aurillac: the Warrior Nobleman Who Chose to Live Like a Monk

-Count Gerald of Aurillac [pronounced ‘Oriac’] (855–909) was a remarkable man: an aristocratic warrior, a celibate and a devoted, self-denying disciple of Jesus.
+Count Gerald of Aurillac [pronounced ‘Oriac’] (855–909) was a remarkable man by anybody’s standards: an aristocratic warrior, a celibate and a devoted, self-denying disciple of Jesus.
 He inherited large estates in the Auvergne region of central France.
 He was trained as a soldier and given the best education.
 Expectations were high.
 Yet Gerald wanted to give it all up and be a monk!
 His friend, bishop Geusbert of Rodez, advised him not to: he could better use his status and gifts by doing good in secular life.

 So Gerald lived as much like a monk as he could without actually becoming one.
 He chose not to marry but to stay celibate; in fact, his family line died out with him.
 Under his hat, the crown of his head was shaved like a monk’s.
 His biographer records that he surrounded himself with people of good character and morals, refusing all who simply wanted to curry the favour of a powerful man.